How to separate the digits of a number in Python

 print(f"Original: {number}, Reversed: {reversed_number}")--OUTPUT--Original: 12345, Reversed: 54321

-''.join(...)concatenates these string digits into a single new string, like "54321". - Finally,
+''.join()combines these strings into a single new string, like'54321'. - Finally,

-int()converts this string back into an integer.
+int()converts this string back into a number, completing the reversal.

 Move faster with Replit

-Describe your app idea, and Replit Agent writes the code, tests it, and fixes issues automatically, all in your browser.
+Simply describe your app, and Replit will write the code, test it, and fix issues automatically, all within your browser.

 Common errors and challenges

-- Fixing
+- Fixing a

 Fixing TypeError when iterating directly through a number